wp-plugins/ultimate-coming-soon-page/readme.txt

 The **Ultimate Coming Soon Page** plugin allows you quick and easily set up a coming soon or launch page for your website.

 Simple and flexible, the Ultimate Coming Soon Page plugin works with any WordPress theme you have installed on your site.
-Anyone who isn't logged in to your site will see the specific page, while you or any other logged-in staffers can access the site as normal to work on your changes or content.
+Anyone who isn't logged in to your site will see the coming soon page, while you or any other logged-in staffers can access the site as normal to work on your changes or content.

 *   [Upgrade to the Pro Version Now!&raquo;](http://www.seedprod.com?utm_source=wordpress.org&utm_medium=link&utm_campaign=coming-soon-pro-from-wordpress.org)